Exhibit 99.1

 NOTE 3.
 INITIAL PUBLIC OFFERING

-Pursuant to the Initial Public Offering on October 13, 2021 the Company sold 23,000,000 Units, including the 3,000,000 Units as a result of the underwriters’ exercise of their over-allotment option in full, at a price of $10.00 per Unit.
-Each Unit consists of one share of Class A ordinary shares and one-half of one warrant (“Public Warrant”).
-Each whole Public Warrant entitles the holder to purchase one share of Class A ordinary shares at a price of $11.50 per share, subject to adjustment (see Note 7).
+Unit consists of one share of Class A ordinary shares and one-half of one warrant (“Public Warrant”).
+Each whole Public Warrant entitles the holder to purchase one share of Class A ordinary shares at a price of $11.50 per share, subject to

-An aggregate of $10.10 per Unit sold in the Initial Public Offering was held in the Trust Account and invested in U.S. government securities, within the meaning set forth in Section 2(a)(16) of the Investment Company Act, with a maturity of 180 days or less or in any open-ended investment company that holds itself out as a money market fund meeting the conditions of Rule 2a-7 of the Investment Company Act, as determined by the Company.
-As of October 13, 2021, $232,300,000 of the Initial Public Offering proceeds was held in the Trust Account.
+days or less or in any open-ended investment company that holds itself out as a money market fund meeting the conditions of Rule 2a-7 of the Investment Company Act, as determined by the Company.
+As of October 13, 2021, $232,300,000 of the Initial

-Transaction costs of the Initial Public Offering amounted to $12,375,591, consisting of $2,446,000 of underwriting fee, $9,780,500 of deferred underwriting fee and $930,686 of other offering costs, with $781,595 included in accumulated deficit as an allocation for the Public Warrants and the Private Placement Warrants.
+Transaction costs of the Initial Public Offering amounted to $12,375,591, consisting of $2,446,000 of underwriting fee, $9,780,500 of deferred underwriting fee and $930,686 of other offering costs, with $781,595 included in accumulated deficit

 NOTE 4.
 PRIVATE PLACEMENT

-Simultaneously with the closing of the Initial Public Offering, the Sponsor purchased an aggregate of 7,146,000 Private Placement Warrants at a price of $1.00 per Private placement Unit, for an aggregate purchase price of $7,146,000, in a private placement.
-Each Private Placement Warrant is identical to the warrants offered in the Initial Public Offering, except there will be no redemption rights or liquidating distributions from the trust account with respect to Private Placement Warrants, which will expire worthless if we do not consummate a Business Combination within the Combination Period.
+Simultaneously with the closing of the Initial Public Offering, the Sponsor purchased an aggregate of 7,146,000 Private Placement Warrants at a price of $1.00 per Private placement Unit, for an aggregate purchase price of $7,146,000, in a private

 NOTE 5.
 RELATED PARTY TRANSACTIONS